PhaniTejaPMSS/object-detection/README.md

 # deepfake-detection
-A Deep Learning Model that can detect morphed faces in videos
+A Deep Learning Model that can detect and identify various objects in videos